Strava acquires UK’s RUNNA Training App – First Thoughts

 Strategic Fit

 From a techy perspective, the old Strava app for watchOS was fine when it came out about two millennia ago, but hasn’t changed since.
-The company also acquired Runna’s highly respected watchOS app, which it will likely rebadge as Strava at some point in the future – although hopefully Strava will not change the existing tasteful colour palette into one consisting of multiple shades of garish orange—another great move.
+The company also acquired Runna’s highly respected watchOS app, which it will likely rebadge as Strava at some point in the future.

 I suspect that Strava’s existing subscription service was chugging along but not offering anything new to entice new people to pay money.
 Strava was probably innovating its subscription tier just to keep cycling subscribers.
 Well, they acquired a new way to get running subscribers hooked with training and coaching services — likely, another great move.